 Return errors also

-If there’s an error with the Flow, the data, or something else, return something else than 200.
-It’s important to deal with errors, and always returning the default 200 won’t do you any good.
-Use the body for proper error messages so that the parent Flow can deal with them.
+If there’s an error with the Flow, the data, or something else, return something other than 200.
+It’s essential to deal with errors, and always returning the default 200 won’t do you any good.
+Use the body for proper error messages so the parent Flow can deal with them.
 The errors could be things like:

 - The data provided is incorrect or fails the business logic